ShoesFinder 中文/EN

 Try-on checklist

-• Stand with full weight and check whether the little toe is already touching.
+• Stand with full weight and check whether the little toe is already touching the sidewall.

 • Walk for several minutes and notice heat on the outside forefoot.

-• Press the upper around the fifth toe for hard edges.
+• Press the upper around the fifth toe for hard overlays, seams, or edges.

 • Check whether a longer size makes the heel loose before solving the toe pressure.